Home

 Karyn Sanders

 Karyn Sanders is an incredible voice in the herbal world...
 I say voice both figuratively and literally, as she hosts a radio show in California called Herbal Highway, which you can listen to when your eyes say "no" to reading and a trip out into the wild isn't practical.
 I can't say how impressed I am with the perspective and wisdom she offers...
-I got the opportunity to sit in on a class of hers at the MidAmerica Herbal Symposium and can say that it was one of the best I've ever been in.
-Karyn's background is deeply rooted in Native American traditions, which she blends artfully with western herbalism and decades of clinical experience.
+I've had the opportunity to sit in on classes of hers at the MidAmerica Herbal Symposium and can say that they are among the best I've ever been in.
+Karyn's background is deeply rooted in Native American traditions, which she blends artfully with some western herbalism and decades of clinical experience.
 Having her shows available to listen to online is truly a blessing, and one not to be passed up.

 David Winston

 David Winston's site has some excellent articles he's written, as well as .pdf files of interest to those of us herb nerds who dig on vintage nineteenth century eclectic and physiomedical herbalism.
-If you really want to discover how a website can act as a sialagogue, check out the Herbalist and Alchemist Books link… gadzooks…
+David's class "Talking Leaves" is among the best I've ever been in.

 Wise Woman Healing Ways

 Robin Rose Bennett offers classes, walks and apprenticeships in the New York/New Jersey area, and possesses the admirable virtue of being "insightful".
-I've gotten to know her a wee bit via Henriette's herblist, and I really admire her ability to see beyond "this herb for that" and recognize the patterns and energies that give one a greater perspective on what's really at play in a given situation.
+I got to know her via Henriette's herblist and in crossing paths at the International Herb Symposium and I really admire her ability to see beyond "this herb for that" and recognize the patterns and energies that give one a greater perspective on what's really at play in a given situation.
 Her site has some thoughtful articles and presentations available for listening.

 7Song